Borrowing UNCG Library Materials --

 Current students and employees with library accounts in good standing from institutions listed below may be eligible to borrow:

-- OCLC Reciprocal Faculty Borrowing Program participants may register after presenting an OCLC program borrowing card which can be obtained at the home library.
+OCLC Reciprocal Faculty Borrowing Program -- Participants may register after presenting an OCLC program borrowing card obtained at their home library.

 Other Public School Systems and Charter Schools